 - outlines effective practices that FINRA observed through its oversight activities; and

 - provides additional resources that may be helpful to member firms in reviewing their supervisory procedures and controls, and fulfilling their compliance obligations.

-FINRA’s intent is that the Report be an up-to-date, evolving resource or library of information for firms.
-To that end, the Report builds on the structure and content in the 2021 Report by adding new topics (e.g., Disclosure of Order Routing Information, Funding Portals) denoted NEW FOR 2022 and new material (e.g., new exam findings, effective practices) to existing sections where appropriate.
+FINRA’s intent is that the Report be an up-to-date, evolving resource or library of information for member firms.
+To that end, the Report builds on the structure and content in the 2021 and 2022 Reports by adding new topics (e.g., Fixed Income Fair Pricing, Manipulative Trading) denoted NEW FOR 2023 and new material (e.g., findings, effective practices) to existing sections where appropriate.
 (New material in existing sections is in bold type.)
-In addition, those general findings that are also particularly relevant for firms in their first year of operation are denoted with a star ().

 TABLE OF CONTENTS

 - Firm Operations